Roblox LSP is Lua Language Server for Roblox forked from sumneko’s Lua language server.

 std = "roblox" [rules] undefined_variable = "allow" unused_variable = "allow" shadowing = "allow" empty_if = "allow" incorrect_standard_library_use = "warn"

 Alternatively, you can disable the same diagnostics in Roblox LSP if you prefer Selene.

 Make sure you have the latest version of Selene.

-This is extremely important and useful, with Rojo support you can do a lot of things!
+This is extremely important and useful, with support for Rojo you can do a lot of things!

-If you have a project file in your workspace, it will read it and create an Instance Tree, with it, you will get IntelliSense for modules, it will know the location of the scripts in the Instance Tree, and you will get Autocompletion for children in DataModel that you created in your filesystem.
+If you have a project file in your workspace, Roblox LSP will read it and you will get IntelliSense for modules, it will know the location of the scripts, and you will get Autocompletion for children in DataModel that you created in your filesystem.

 It has support for .txt, .lua and .model.json files, and recognizes init files too.